migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/tasks.md

 @tasks @calendar
 #noinspection CucumberUndefinedStep
 Feature: Calendar integration
-  In order to have tasks in my calendar
-  As a User
+  In order to have a clean workflow between task planning and calendar scheduling As a User
   I want to create calendar events from my tasks